timhuisman/css-social-media-buttons/README.md

 **v.1.5.3**

+- Added alternative GitHub button: `github-alt`, a white Octocat on a black background (the current favicon).
-- Added alternative YouTube button: `youtube-alt alt`, a white "play" icon on a red background (current iPhone YouTube App icon).
+- Added alternative YouTube button: `youtube-alt alt`, a white "play" icon on a red background (the current iPhone YouTube App icon).
 - Changed color of `youtube` icons from `#ED1C24` to `#CB2026`, making them a darker red.
 - Changed color of `youtube` button backgrounds from `#FC3F1A` to `#CB2026`, making them a darker red.
 - **[!]** Removed second alternative E-mail button: `mail alt2`